Huotes/CommitMaker/README.md

 Why are fishes illiterate?Because C doesnt have Classes

 There are only two things that can cut diamonds: other diamonds, and Chuck Norris.

+Chuck Norris never has to wax his skis because they're always slick with blood.